amitsaha/gsoc2012_fbs/doc/HOWTO.rst

 ``<master>>`` is the IP address of your web application host as specified in the ``deploy.conf`` file.

-Once you are there, you should see the following interface:
+Once you are there, you should see the following interface.

 .. image:: images/home.png
-   :scale: 90 %
+   :scale: 95%
    :align: center

 The first link allows you to submit a new image build job.
-Note that it requires you to have a *Fedora Account System*(FAS_) login.
+Note that it requires you to have a **Fedora Account System** (FAS_) login.
 So, if you don't have one, please create one.

 .. image:: images/webui.png